I have only come across a handful of brilliant leaders and managers in my working career

 We would never unfairly dismiss or discriminate against people.
 Also, we would never allow disrespectful behaviour.
 We would consult with people affected by possible redundancy.
 We would want people to have appropriate work/life balance.
 Wouldn’t we?

 Businesses frequently find statute and regulation to be prohibitive and frustrating.
 In the worst scenario, employers may see regulation as a barrier to getting what they want and employees may use regulation to beat the employer about the head when they are unjustifiably disgruntled.

 I’m not advocating we shouldn’t have any regulation, or guidance or indeed laws about employing people.
 Safeguards need to be in place, and expectations need to be clarified.
 Both employers and employees need to have in place a certain amount of protection.
 I’m just saying if you are a brilliant leader or manager, you don’t need them in order to know what the right thing to do is, in most situations.

-A brilliant leader and manager will rarely have to buy in expert employment law advice or instigate formal procedures for the sake of it.
+A brilliant leader and manager will rarely have to buy into expert employment law advice or instigate formal procedures for the sake of it.
 Instead, they regularly and routinely take consistent action and use guiding principles such as: